Itinerary Experiences for the Great Eastern Drive

 Explore the east coast

 Exploring the Great Eastern Drive can be done by car, caravan, motorcycle or even bicycle.
-But why not stop along the way and take you time to explore the beauty of the coast by foot on one of our many guided walks.
+But why not stop along the way and take your time to explore the beauty of the coast by foot on one of our many guided walks.
 Combine spectacular scenery with history on the award-winning Maria Island Walk.
-Join a small group and explore the beaches of the Bay of Fires, stay in eco-luxury at the Bay of Fires Lodge with the Tas Walking Company, or walk in the footsteps of the traditional palawa people on the wukalina walk, Tasmania’s premier aboriginal tour - owned and operated by Tasmania’s aboriginal community.
+Join a small group and explore the beaches of the Bay of Fires, stay in eco-luxury at the Bay of Fires Lodge with the Tasmanian Walking Company, or walk in the footsteps of the traditional palawa people on the wukalina Walk, Tasmania’s premier aboriginal tour - owned and operated by Tasmania’s aboriginal community.

 1. Bay of Fires

 The Bay of Fires is a slice of coastal heaven stretching over 50 kilometres from Binalong Bay in the south to Eddystone Point in the north.
 Lonely Planet named this beautiful area the hottest travel destination in the world and it’s widely regarded as one of the most beautiful places in Australia.